open-telemetry/opentelemetry-js-contrib/plugins/node/instrumentation-amqplib/README.md

 Default is false

-## Migration From opentelemetry-instrumentation-amqplib

-This instrumentation was originally published under the name `"opentelemetry-instrumentation-amqplib"` in [this repo](https://github.com/aspecto-io/opentelemetry-ext-js).
-Few breaking changes were made during porting to the contrib repo to align with conventions:

-### Hook Info

-The instrumentation's config `publishHook`, `publishConfirmHook`, `consumeHook` and `consumeEndHook` functions signature changed, so the second function parameter is info object, containing the relevant hook data.

-### `moduleVersionAttributeName` config option

-The `moduleVersionAttributeName` config option is removed.
-To add the amqplib package version to spans, use the `moduleVersion` attribute in hook info for `publishHook` and `consumeHook` functions.

 ## Running Tests Locally

 To run the tests locally, you need to have a RabbitMQ server running.
 You can use the following command to start a RabbitMQ server using Docker: